 - 2 teaspoons good-quality curry powder, or more, to taste

-- 2 teaspoons grated fresh ginger, (or from a squeeze bottle), or to taste
+- 2 teaspoons grated fresh or squeeze-bootle ginger, or to taste

 - 1 teaspoon ground cumin